vmware-archive/kubewatch/README.md

   -h, --help   help for add

 Global Flags:
+      --clusterrole   watch for cluster roles
       --cm            watch for plain configmaps
       --deploy        watch for deployments
       --ds            watch for daemonsets
       --ing           watch for ingresses
       --job           watch for jobs
+      --node          watch for Nodes
       --ns            watch for namespaces
       --po            watch for pods
       --pv            watch for persistent volumes
       --rc            watch for replication controllers
       --rs            watch for replicasets
+      --sa            watch for service accounts
       --secret        watch for plain secrets
       --svc           watch for services

 ```